hrkrshnn/solsearch/Readme.md

    - When a new security bug is found, this search tool can be used to query against all verified contracts on chain to find out affected contracts.
 4. Language designers: when existing features for solidity gets updated, the compiler team often needs to understand the impact of the changes.
-This search tool can be used to precisely located open-source contracts that use certain language patterns.
+This search tool can be used to precisely locate open-source contracts that use certain language patterns.
 5. *Fun*: I wanted to see how to design a query language to search over Solidity's AST and how powerful such queries can get.